ResetXPDR/MSFS2020_AutoFPS/README.md

       - TLOD changes are allowable on the ground in this mode with the VFR flight type, so be aware of potential ground texture tearing/flashing issues because of it.
     - Auto TLOD - functions similar to Auto OLOD by using an altitude schedule.
       - TLOD will adjust based on an altitude band with a base and top level and with TLOD values defined for each of these altitudes.
-      - The app will set TLOD @ Base at or below the Alt TLOD Base (AGL), set the TLOD @ Top at or above Alt TLOD Top (AGL) and interpolate in between.
+      - The app will set TLOD Base at or below the Alt TLOD Base (AGL), set the TLOD Top at or above Alt TLOD Top (AGL) and interpolate in between.
       - The nominal LOD Step Size can be set to allow users experiencing stuttering issues to try different LOD step sizes to help resolve the issue.
 The default value is 5.
-      - When not using TLOD Base +, this method completely ignores FPS hence all FPS-related settings are removed from the UI when using this method.
+      - When TLOD Base + is unchecked, this method completely ignores FPS hence all FPS-related settings are removed from the UI.
       - TLOD Base + - additional TLOD with favourable performance conditions.
         - Cannot be enabled with TLOD Top + due to conflicting control over TLOD Top.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
         - When enabled, a target FPS will be required for the logic to work, which you should preferably set to your FPS cap if you use one or, if not, slightly lower than your normally achievable FPS.